 A Sump pump is a device that can be used even when submerged in water — and can get installed in a pit.
 This is dug down deep within your home’s lowest point and is usually the crawl basement or crawl space.
 In general, it waits until too much water collects — after something like a heavy rainstorm.
 When this occurs, the dirt and soil near your home can get saturated with moisture (in a word: waterlogged).
 This excess water flows down to the sump pit, filling it full of water.
 Finally, the sump pump lives up to its name by pumping out the water from the sump pit and into a safe reservoir.
 Sump pumps not only keep your crawl basement or crawl space free of water.
 They can also save your home from flooding!

 Crawl Basement Wrap Up

 At the end of the day, a crawl basement functions a lot like a crawl space.
-Some people use their crawl basements for storage.
-That said, most consider it easy access to plumbing, electrical, and duct work.
+Some people use their crawl basements for storage, but most consider them just as a means for easy access to plumbing, electrical, and ductwork.